StackStorm/st2docs/docs/source/install/index.rst

 Installation
 ============

-.. todo:: Explain installation paths.

-For evaluation, get yourself a clean box and fast-forward to All-In-One installer.
+For a quick evaluation of StackStorm, get a clean box and fast-forward to All-In-One installer.

-For package installation, follow the guide.
+For package-based installation, start from :doc:`Overview <./overview>`, and proceed with the guides below.

-If you use configuration management tools, pick you poison.
-Or, run from source.

-.. todo::  Eventually, promote an installer script here, just as it was before:
-    ``curl -sSL https://install.stackstorm.com/ | sudo sh``

 .. rubric:: Installations